-The following information is a summary of policies from the Registrar’s Office, Office of Graduate Studies, and Housing.
+The following information is a summary of policies from the Registrar’s Office, Graduate Division, and Housing.
 Check their websites for the full policies regarding part-time study and leave of absence.

 We all need a break sometimes to help us reach our goals!
 Part-time and leave/withdrawal options will help you organize your life and move towards graduation.

 "Family responsibilities" are one of the approved reasons for part-time status.
 Documentation and college approval is required.
 Check the Part-Time Study page for complete details.